 7. Visit the Churches in de Cadaques

 The church of Santa Maria de Cadaques is located at the highest point of Cadaques.
-This beautiful 16th-century gothic church defines the skyline of Cadaques.
+This beautiful 16th-century Gothic church defines the skyline of Cadaques.

 It has a single nave with side chapels, ending in a polygonal chevet which houses one of the most noteworthy Baroque altarpieces in Catalonia.